lexibank/tlopo/out/vol4/chapter7.md

 ### 2.2.
 Body lice

-Because clothes did not feature strongly in the lives of Proto Oceanic speakers, who did not make use of woven cloth, I have preferred to gloss the POc reflex of PAn &ast;tumeS ‘clothes louse’ as ‘body louse’.
-These creatures would no doubt have continued to exist in Proto Oceanic household items such as the woven pandanus matting generally used as sleeping mats (vol.l, p.80).
-Although the term has survived in Proto Oceanic, its PAn/PMP meaning has been restored in Niuean and East Futunan reflexes, perhaps fortuituously, through the modem advent of clothing.
+Because clothes did not feature strongly in the lives of Proto Oceanic speakers, who did not make use of woven cloth, I have preferred to gloss the POc reflex of PAn _&ast;tumeS_ ‘clothes louse’ as ‘body louse’.
+These creatures would no doubt have continued to exist in Proto Oceanic household items such as the woven pandanus matting generally used as sleeping mats (vol.1, p.80).
+Although the term has survived in Proto Oceanic, its PAn/PMP meaning has been restored in Niuean and East Futunan reflexes, perhaps fortuituously, through the modern advent of clothing.
 It seems that in societies where woven clothes were not worn, the distinction between the different kinds of lice was not significant, and either term was used in places as a generic for functionally similar creatures.

 <table>
 <tr>